apache/freemarker/README.md

   - On the next window, all modules will be selected, that's fine, go on
   - On the next window, it will prompt to remove the `freemarker` from the project.
     Let it do it (as it's an incorrect duplication of the `freemarker` root project).
-  - At the end of this process you should have all modules Project tree view.
+  - At the end of this process you should have all modules in the Project tree view.
 - "File" -> "Project Structure..."
   Under "Project", set the SDK to 1.7, and the language level to 7.
   Under "Modules", for "freemarker-core-test-java8" / "freemarker-core-test-java8_main" and